cade-vs/alter-css/README.md

 output file and will be confusing to leave comments for those empty spaces.

     PLEASE NOTE: This will work only for single line comments: /*$ ... */

+# PREDEFINED VARS

+There are several predefined variables:

+    $ALTER_CSS_GEN_WARNING
+        this has value text of
+        "THIS FILE IS GENERATED!
+PLEASE, DO NOT MODIFY!"

+    $ALTER_CSS_GEN_TIME
+        this has the generation date and time

+The puprose of $ALTER_CSS_GEN_WARNING and $ALTER_CSS_GEN_TIME to add aditional hints in the output file that this file is generated (i.e. modifications may not have an effect), and when it is generated.

+Usual use will be:

+    /* $ALTER_CSS_GEN_WARNING -- GENERATED AT $ALTER_CSS_GEN_TIME */

+so in the output file will be a comment saying do not modify the file and time of generation.

 # EXAMPLE